jacklandrin/OnlySwitch/README.md

 ## About hiding new Macbook Notch

 The Hide notch switch only shows on build-in display of M1 Pro/Max Macbook Pro.
 The switch just controls current desktop, not for all work desktops.
-Now, the Hide notch switch supports dynamic wallpaper, just the processing takes much longer time.
+Now, the Hide notch switch supports dynamic wallpaper(Lack of metadata, so it cannot change.
+I'll fix it.), just the processing takes much longer time.
 ## Screenshots

 <p align="center">